Choose another writer in this calendar:

 letter to Ernest Feydeau he wrote: "Books are made not like children

-Flaubert's other, non-literary life was marked by his prodigious appetite for prostitutes, which occasionally led to venereal infections.
+Flaubert's private, non-literary life was marked by his prodigious appetite for prostitutes, which occasionally led to venereal infections.
 "It may be a perverted taste," Flaubert said, "but I love prostitution, and for itself, too, quite apart from its carnal aspects."
-His last years were shadowed by financial worries – he helped with his modest fortune his niece's family after their bankruptcy.
+His last years were burdened by financial worries – with his modest fortune, Flaubert helped his niece's family after their bankruptcy.
 Flaubert died of a cerebral hemorrhage on May 8, in 1880.

 In the 1870s Flaubert's work gained acclaim by the new school of